The Bhagavadgita on Divine Qualities Needed to Reflect Brahman's Nature

 Commentary

-Arjavam means straightforwardness, honesty, simplicity, righteousness, open-mindedness.
-You will find this quality predominantly in virtuous people who are pure in their heart, whose thoughts and intentions are pure and who are always willing to help others and work for a divine cause.
-It manifests in those who perfect themselves in the practice of the five yamas, namely non-violence, truthfulness, non-stealing, celibacy and non-possession of material wealth.
+Arjavam means honesty, simplicity, righteousness, open-mindedness, or straightforwardness.
+This quality is found predominantly in virtuous people who are pure in heart, with selfless thoughts and intentions, and always willing to help others or perform actions for a divine cause.
+It naturally manifests in those who perfect the practice of the five yamas: nonviolence, truthfulness, non-stealing, celibacy, and non-possession of material wealth.

 Translate the Page